ling-k/MazeSolver/README.md

 The components of the project include SLAM, motion planning, robot following, and creativity task.

 # Usage
-Place two robots in the maze by Launch file: maze_1_two_robots.launch
+Fixed-point cruise to find the robot: roslaunch final_project all.launch
+Random cruise to find robots: roslaunch final_project all2.launch

 # Description of feature pack：
-final_project:
-    These are mainly launch files
+final_project: The main package include starting launch files for the project.

-maze_gmapping: Robot 1 gmapping
-    Launch file description:
-        auto_gmapping.launch: Enable both gmapping and navigation stack
+maze_gmapping: The package for the Robot 1 gmapping Launch file description: auto_gmapping.launch: Enable both gmapping and navigation stack

 explore_lite: Automatic gmapping of robot 1
     Launch file description:
         explore.launch :Start the auto-gmapping node, but you need to start the gmapping feature pack and navigation stack first

 fira_maze: